ragnarula/vagrant-spark/Readme.md

 To increase the cpu and ram for the virtual machine open the ```VagrantFile``` file in a text editor and edit the ```v.memory``` and ```v.cpus``` settings on lines 11 and 12 respectively.
 After editing make sure you recreate the virtual machine using ```vagrant destroy``` and then ```vagrant up```.

 ## Feedback
-I've only tested this on my machine which is a Mac.
-It should work on windows too, but if anyone has issues please contact me on Moodle, in class or via Github Issues above.
+If anyone has issues please contact me on Moodle, in class or via Github Issues above.
 Also feel free to send pull requests with bug fixes.